ikust/hello-pinnedcerts/README.md

   .build();
 ```

-If you are using Retrofit library, you can create DefaultHttpClient that can be used with retrofit by using **RetrofitClientBuilder** class:
+If you are using Retrofit library, you can create <a href="http://square.github.io/okhttp/">OkHttpClient</a> that can be used with retrofit by using **RetrofitClientBuilder** class:

 ```java
 Client.Provider client = new RetrofitClientBuilder()